 Glucose Management Indicator (GMI) is what your approximate A1C level is likely to be.

-According to Dexcom, “Glucose Management Indicator (GMI) approximates the laboratory A1C level expected based on average glucose measured using continuous glucose monitoring (CGM) values.
-Average glucose is derived from at least 12 days of CGM data.
+GMI approximates the laboratory A1C level expected based on average glucose measured using continuous glucose monitoring (CGM) values.
+Average glucose is taken by using at least 12 days of CGM data.
 The GMI may be similar to, higher than, or lower than the laboratory A1C.
-Differences between GMI and laboratory A1C may reflect differences among an individual’s red blood cell lifespan, how glucose binds to hemoglobin, or due to a recent fluctuation in glucose control.”
-It used to be known as estimated A1C (or eA1C) but was changed to “GMI” for clarity
+The difference between GMI and A1C (found in a laboratory setting) may reflect differences among an individual’s red blood cell lifespan, how glucose binds to hemoglobin or due to a recent fluctuation in glucose control.
+It used to be known as estimated A1C (or eA1C) but was changed to “GMI” for clarity.

 However, if you wear a Continuous Glucose Monitor (CGM) like most Level2 members, it makes sense to also measure GMI.
 GMI is calculated from your average CGM glucose, which measures glucose in the interstitial fluid (under the skin) every 1 to 5 minutes.
 The CGM offers a large amount of data as well as the ability to account for glucose spikes and falls, and GMI offers an opportunity to make sense of that data.
 (It’s particularly important to pay attention to your time in range, or TIR, which is also a metric that is important to CGM wearers.)

 Differences in GMI and A1C

 There may be differences between the numbers you see in your GMI and A1C reports.
 This is nothing to feel alarmed about.
 GMI and A1C are measuring two different things.